jbdamask/TrickyTriangle/README.md

 # TrickyTriangle

-Find the optimum solution to Tricky Triangle of any size (but be prepared to wait if you specify a size > 8)
+Find the optimum solution to Tricky Triangle of (theoretically) any size

 ## Synopsis
 Tricky Triangle is a physical game consisting of an equilateral triangle having 15 holes and 14 pegs.